Data that brings clarity.

 Key figures and audit

-The key figures regarding the workforce structure were recorded as of 31 December 2024.
-The specific key environmental figures, on the other hand, are based on the average full-time equivalent (FTE) for 2024.
+The key figures regarding the workforce structure were recorded as of 31 December 2025.
+The specific key environmental figures, on the other hand, are based on the average full-time equivalent (FTE) for 2025.

-The key environmental performance figures and the key employee figures for the 2024 financial year were the subject of a limited assurance audit conducted by SGS-TÜV Saar GmbH (SGS).
+The key environmental performance figures and the key employee figures for the 2025 financial year were the subject of a limited assurance audit conducted by SGS-TÜV Saar GmbH (SGS).
 The consolidated financial statements of the ista Group are audited by PricewaterhouseCoopers International (PwC).
 Audited key figures are marked in the tables by the symbol ✓.
+The SGS assurance report can be viewed here.

 The CO2 emission factors are based on sources of the International Energy Agency (IEA), the Department for Environment, Food and Rural Affairs (DEFRA) in the UK and the database of the life cycle assessment software (GaBi) of Sphera Solutions GmbH.
 The emission factors were also applied to the previous years.